LLNL/axom/src/axom/inlet/docs/sphinx/advanced_types.rst

 function of the Inlet or Table classes to add a Table (collection of Fields and sub-Tables) that will represent the fields of the struct.

-Consider a simple struct that contains only primitive types, whose definition in Lua might look like:
+Consider a simple Lua table that contains only primitive types, whose definition might look like:

 .. code-block:: Lua

   car = {
       make = "BestCompany",
       seats = 2,
-      horsepower = 200
+      horsepower = 200,
+      color = "blue"
   }

 or in YAML, something like: